iter8-tools/iter8/content/integrations/kui.md

 ---
 date: 2020-08-06T12:00:00+00:00
 menuTitle: Kui
-title: Integrating Iter8 with Kui
+title: Integrating Iter8 with KUI
 weight: 10
-summary: Describes iter8's integrations with Kui
+summary: Describes iter8's integrations with KUI
 ---

 [Kui](https://kui.tools) combines the power of familiar CLIs with visualizations in high-impact areas.
 Kui enables you to manipulate complex JSON and YAML data models, integrate disparate tooling, and provides quick access to aggregate views of operational data.